hz-tyfoon/ultimate-addons-for-gutenberg/README.md

 * Fix: Forms - Resolved an issue wherein the Forms block would not work inside Containers in Astra's Custom Layout.
 * Fix: Global - Removed the Block Editor Spacing setting for FSE themes.
 * Fix: Image - Resolved an issue in which masked images would get cut-off when the zoom-in hover effect was used.
-* Fix: Global - Resolved an issue where container background images were not rendering properly during site migration.
+* Fix: Container - Resolved an issue wherein container background images would not render as intended during site migration.

 ### 2.7.9 - WEDNESDAY, 13th SEPTEMBER 2023 ###
 * Improvement: Info Box - Changed the Info Box icon position dropdown to a multi-control.